 The 10cm soil depth temperature is critical as this is grass root level.
 It’s always high (in the 20sC) over summer and how quickly it falls depends on a run of cold nights and frosts which hopefully won’t arrive before May.
 But keep watching this temperature in the Met reports as funny things can happen.

 But we can’t rely on this any more and the safest plan these days is to keep stock in good body condition all season, which means overstocking must be avoided.

 Don’t take much notice of average pasture growth rates published on websites for your area as these are based on long-term averages.
-I really don’t know why they publish them, as if you want to know pasture growth rates for your farm to do a feed budget – get a plate meter and measure them yourself, or learn how to score pasture by eye from an experienced person as it can be a tricky skill to learn.
-The easy-to-use pasture stick or ruler needs to be used with care too, as it’s easy to be over generous.
+I really don’t know why they publish them, as if you want to know pasture growth rates for your farm to do a feed budget – you’ll need to get a plate meter and measure them yourself.
+Or learn how to score pasture by eye from an experienced person, as it can be a tricky skill to learn.
+The easy-to-use pasture stick or ruler is even more inaccurate and needs to be used with care too, as it’s easy to be over generous.

 The key point is that it’s important before autumn and winter to know how much pasture is growing, and will grow and how many stock it will feed, and when you will need to start feeding winter supplements.
 This is a ‘feed budget’ so get help if needed.
 You cannot afford to farm skinny unproductive stock – and in any case it’s against the law.

 Don’t delay in feeding out supplements rather than grazing pastures down to soil level, as this will make their recovery even slower, and provides bare ground for weeds to germinate.
 Leaves are the factories for the plant to produce more leaf and food stores in the roots – to make more leaf growth.